CEL-lab/AI-Energy/README.md

 ## Repository Structure
 - `codes/`
-  - `multilayer/` : Contains scripts for the centrality and robustness metrics applied to the multilayer network model.
+  - `multilayer_code/` : Contains scripts for the centrality and robustness metrics applied to the multilayer network model.
-  - `multiplex/` : Contains scripts for the centrality and robustness metrics applied to the multiplex network model.
+  - `multiplex_code/` : Contains scripts for the centrality and robustness metrics applied to the multiplex network model.
 - `data/` : Contains datasets used for constructing the multilayer and multiplex networks.
+  - `multilayer_data/` : Contains the data for the multilayer network model.
+  - `multiplex_data/` : Contains the data for the multiplex network model.

 - `figures/` : Generated figures and visualizations from the analysis.

 ## Centrality and Robustness Metrics